apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 for SAML or CAS protocol authentication requests.
 The root cause is that the CAS matching engine attempts to locate service definitions by their `serviceId` (which might correlate to an entity id or a redirect URI, etc) without taking into account the authentication protocol itself.
-In this release, a few additional improvements are put in place to allow grouping of application definitions by both type and evaluation order, and the matching engine is enhanced process such groups while considering both the group's evaluation priority as well as each individual service's evaluation order.
+In this release, a few additional improvements are put in place to allow grouping of application definitions by both type and evaluation order, and the matching engine is enhanced to process such groups while considering both the group's evaluation priority as well as each individual service's evaluation order.

 ## Other Stuff